rpfarish/3BLD_analytic_generator/README.md

 - **Options:**
     - [scramble]: The scramble to memo.
-    - -l filename: Load scrambles from the FILENAME text file.
+    - -l filename: Load scrambles from the FILENAME text file
-    - -s filename: Save the SCRAMBLE to the FILENAME text file.
+    - -s filename: Save the SCRAMBLE to the FILENAME text file

 - **Usage Examples**:
     - Memo the scramble